DHTMLX/docs-suite/docs/window/api/window_width_config.md

 # width

-@short: sets the width of a window
+@short: Optional.
+Sets the width of a window

 @signature: {'width?: number;'}